MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### 2.8 Sensitive content

-Your app must not post sensitive data such as credit card/financial payment instrument, personally identifiable information (PII), health, or contact tracing information to an audience not intended to view that data.
+Your app must not post sensitive data, such as credit card or financial payment instrument data.
+The app also must not display health, contact tracing, or other personally identifiable information (PII) to an audience not intended to view that content.

 Warn users before your app downloads any files or executables (.exe ) into the user's machine or environment.